When arranging your financial affairs, you will want to plan to minimize your taxes as much as you can.

 Tax credits are a good way to reduce taxes that you owe.
-Examples of tax credits are savings for retirement, college fees and expenses incurred for the adoption of a child.
+Examples of tax credits are saving for retirement, college fees, and expenses incurred for adopting a child.

 Ways to avoid additional taxes being charged to you is to refrain from withdrawing from an IRA or retirement fund early.
 Any amount that you withdraw becomes part of your taxable income and you will be required to pay additional taxes on the early withdrawal.

 You can request from your employer to increase your number of withholding.
 The less withholding you claim, the more taxes will be taken out with zero being the least amount claimed.
 Since the most amount eligible will be taken out with claiming zero, the larger your tax return will be.

 Lessening the tax headache requires spending some time analyzing your overall situation.
 You cannot do your tax planning goals on April 14th – it doesn’t work that way.

 My wife and I meet with our CPA at minimum times per year to make sure that we keep ourselves organized and to make sure that our goals haven’t changed.